The department exists to guide you through the exams process and to ensure that you understand the arrangements that have been made for you.

 We understand that examinations can be stressful and we want each examination series to run as smoothly as possible enabling you to be able to concentrate on achieving your personal goals for academic success and the future.

 Certificates issued from the Exam Boards for the summer examination series, will be distributed to all students currently enrolled in college via their Tutor Group.

-Certificates for ‘former’ students will be distributed at the Annual Reunion and Awards Evening on Tuesday 20th December.
+Certificates for ‘former’ students will be distributed at the Annual Reunion and Awards Evening in December.
 Formal invitations to this event will be posted to students during October.

 If you nominate someone else to collect your certificates on your behalf, please pass to them a signed letter from yourself giving that authorisation.
 The letter should state your name and candidate number and date of birth.
 The nominated person should also bring their own photographic ID (ie: Passport or Photographic Driving Licence).